elixir-ecto/ecto/README.md

 ## Copyright and License

-"Ecto" and the Ecto logo are copyright (c) 2012 Plataformatec.
+"Ecto" and the Ecto logo are Copyright (c) 2012 Plataformatec.

 The Ecto logo was designed by [Dane Wesolko](http://www.danewesolko.com).

-Ecto source code is licensed under the [Apache 2 License](LICENSE.md).
+The source code is under Apache License 2.0.

+Copyright (c) 2012 Plataformatec

+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.
+You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.